Zozman/pledge-coinbase/README.md

 $("#pledge").pledge( { update: true, backgroundColor: "#DC143C" } );
 ```
 ## HTML5 Data Tags
 All parameters can be set by the use of HTML5 Data Tags instead of setting them in the jQuery call.
+Note that if the same parameter is passed both ways, Data tags will override the JavaScript parameters.
-HTML:
+### HTML
 ```html
 <div id="pledge" data-embedlyKey="keyHere" data-sourceAddress="urlHere" data-coinbaseKey="keyHere" data-coinbaseSecret="secretHere"></div>
 ```
-JavaScript:
+### JavaScript
 ```javascript
 $("#pledge").pledge();
 ```